 4. 1 Gel Pen for writing personal notes that will be placed in the time capsule

-7. Topographical map of your intended hiking area if known prior to trek
+7. Topographical map of your intended hiking area if known before the trek

 1. Walkie Talkies